 - Providing friendly, professional staff and a welcoming atmosphere.

 - Curating a collection of print, physical and digital tools for academic growth and to support personal interest and exploration.

-BHS holdings consist of more than 18,000 print volumes; electronic resources including periodicals, e-books and e-reference sources and primary sources through JSTOR, ABC-CLIO, and Vermont Online Library; and a growing collection of tools for building schema and communicating new knowledge (green screen video, microphones, microcontrollers, and more).
+BHS holdings consist of more than 18,000 print volumes; electronic resources including periodicals, e-books and e-reference sources and primary sources through JSTOR, ABC-CLIO, Teen Health and Wellness, and Vermont Online Library; and a growing collection of tools for building schema and communicating new knowledge (Glowforge laser cutter; Cricut Maker electronic cutter for x/y plotter cutting of vinyl +; green screen video; microphones; arduino microcontrollers + microbit and circuit playground boards; littleBits electronic building blocks; Printr bot 3d printing; and more).
 Library services are built on AASL’s Student Standards, anchored by six Shared Foundations—Inquire, Include, Collaborate, Curate, Explore, and Engage—which highlight our core educational concepts.